Ernyoke/ervin-szilagyi-static-site/src/articles/fluentbit-with-ecs-configuration-tips-and-tricks.md

     call    transform
 ```

-Then, we have to create a script file (named `script.lua` in this case, but we can name it however we want) and write our function (named `transform` in this case, but again, we can name this as we wish) which will be invoked for each log entry.
+Then, we have to create a script file (named `script.lua` in this case, but we can name it however we want) and write our function (named `transform` in this case, but again, we can name this as we wish) which will be invoked for each record.

 ```lua
 function transform(tag, timestamp, record)